simong/datacultures/docs/generate_LTI_tokens.md

 ```
 The new keys will print out.
 Mark them down.

-**Note:** If you are configuring Canvas then proceed.
+**Note:** If you are configuring Canvas then proceed to the next step: [Configure Canvas](https://github.com/ets-berkeley-edu/datacultures/blob/master/docs/canvas_configuration.md#configure-canvas).
 If someone else is configuring Canvas, provide them with the tokens and the following directions.